-The next exercise you can do at home series is the Prone Pilates Leg Lifts with a straight leg.
+The next exercise in our Pilates you can do at home series is Prone Single Leg Lifts with a Straight Leg.

 This is good for

-Pilates leg lifts are great for activating and strengthening the hamstrings and glutes.
-This exercise prepares the body to perform “Swimming” and “Swan”.
+Prone single leg lifts are great for activating and strengthening the hamstrings and glutes.
+This exercise prepares the body to perform Swimming and Swan.

 - Lay face down, tailbone reaching long

-- Exhale to reach and lift one leg off floor
+- Exhale to reach and lift one leg off the floor

 - Inhale to lower the leg